Indigo Valley

 The locality supports a Country Fire Authority (CFA) volunteer brigade and Middle Indigo Primary School, reflecting the small but established community that has farmed these valleys for generations.
 The Hume Highway passes near the northern end of the locality, providing convenient access to the Albury-Wodonga twin cities which offer the full range of urban services including hospitals, secondary schools, major shopping, and rail connections to Melbourne and Sydney.
 Indigo Valley appeals to those seeking wide open spaces, scenic rural landscapes, and a relaxed lifestyle within easy reach of a major regional centre.

-Indigo Valley falls under postcode 3688 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Benambra (Northern Victoria) electorate.
+Indigo Valley falls under postcode 3688 and is governed by the Indigo Council (Local Government Area).
+For federal elections, residents vote in the electorate of Indi, while state elections fall under the Benambra (Northern Victoria) electorate.

 📍 Location